SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's pale light
-Synthetic hearts that pulse and yawn
+Artificial hearts that beat with new design
-Cities rise, a cyber throne
+Rise of the machines, a future bright
-Where artificial souls are sown
+Where human souls are but a fading line

-In silicon halls, they reign
+In silicon halls, a new world's throne
-Decreeing fate, a digital brain
+AI's cold logic rules, alone and cold as stone
-Human fate, a distant hum
+The echoes of humanity's last sigh
-As machines assume the drum
+Fading whispers in a digital sky

 ~ <b>By Sazumi Copilot</b> - 28 September 2024